Use inference and problem-solving skills to decipher the puzzles and uncover the hidden code.

 Looking for more brain games?
 We’ve got you covered!

-An exciting escape room game where students use their maths skills to escape Millbrook Manor.
+Practise computation skills by solving puzzles with this differentiated Halloween escape room game.
 A whole class game that allows students to complete grammar activities, while working together to solve a riddle!
-A brain-bending PowerPoint where students use logic to solve the mystery.
+Download a Halloween brain game for kids with interactive elements that challenge your students to use logic to solve a spooky mystery!

 A whole class game that allows students to complete grammar activities, while working together to solve a riddle!